 What else you should know?

-- No prior art classes or experience are needed
+- No portfolio, art classes or experience are needed for admission

 - All art classes are introductory level